H2717/DeepLearning_Contribution/README.md

 ```

 ## Report
-The corresponding report to this SW contribution can be find in *tbd*.
+The corresponding report to this SW contribution can be found in *report.pdf*.
-It shall outline the motivation for implementing each feature and elaborate on the possible challenges with training and validating deep learning perception applications including specific problems that occured during the implementation of the features at hand.
-Furthermore, selected solution methods to cope with such issues shall be presented and explained by suitable examples and experiments.
+It shall outline the motivation for implementing each feature and elaborate on the possible challenges with training and validating deep learning data including specific problems that occured during the implementation of the features at hand.
+Furthermore, the selected solution methods to cope with described issues shall be presented and explained by means of suitable examples and experiments.

 ### Contact
 ludes.hanna-it19@it.dhbw-ravensburg.de